What is your payment policy?

 Our policy is that we appreciate payment at the time of service.

-Geddes Therapies will accept payment with cash, check, and all major credit cards.
+Geddes Therapies will accept payment with cash, check, Healthcare Savings Account (HSA), and all major credit cards.

 How do we cancel or reschedule an appointment?

-We ask that you kindly provide Geddes Therapies with at least 24 hour notice if an appointment needs to be cancelled or rescheduled.
+We ask that you kindly provide Geddes Therapies with at least 24-hour notice if an appointment needs to be canceled or rescheduled.
 You can do this directly by calling or texting

 Erin at 720-560-1017 or via email at email@example.com.